-The primary function of the LFD staff is to support the finance committees during the development of the state budget.
+In addition to providing budget and revenue analysis to the legislature, the LFD staff support the finance committees during the development of the state budget.
 Analysts must:

-• Develop and maintain working relationships with subcommittee chairs and staff, with agency heads and directors and with the governor's budget staff.
-Analysts must thoroughly understand programs, policies, and proposals in order to determine their role in the budget process.
+Develop and maintain working relationships with subcommittee chairs and staff, with agency heads and

-- Maintain a comprehensive budget database for budget production and reporting throughout the legislative budget process. - Monitor legislation with significant fiscal impact (i.e., those with fiscal notes) and insert approved fiscal notes into an appropriation bill (usually the final operating budget bill). - Provide the Legislative Budget & Audit Committee with detailed analyses of revised program requests and objective recommendations when appropriate, and enter actions in the data system. - Perform special reviews of agencies, programs and issues. - Respond to information requests from all legislators and from the public.
+- directors and with the governor's budget staff. - Thoroughly understand programs, policies, and proposals in order to add value to the budget process. - Maintain a comprehensive budget database for budget production and reporting throughout the legislative budget process. - Monitor legislation with significant fiscal impact (i.e., those with fiscal notes) and insert approved fiscal notes into an appropriation bill (usually the final operating budget bill). - Provide the Legislative Budget & Audit Committee with detailed analyses of revised program requests and objective recommendations when appropriate, and enter actions in the data system. - Perform special reviews of agencies, programs and issues. - Respond to information requests from all legislators and from the public.